onemoreroman/smartoffice/README.md

 # smartoffice
-1. Accepts requests with sensors data from Arduino and stores to DB (SQLite)
+1. Accepts requests with sensors data and stores to DB (SQLite)
-2. Sensors employed: NTC10k, DS18B20 for temperature, DHT11 for humidity and temperature, CCS811 for air quality (tVOC)
+2. Converts data from DB to CSV and displays using Chart.js over the last 1/7/30/X days
-3. Displays sensors data over the last 1/7/30/X days
+3. Sensors in Arduino scripts: NTC10k, DS18B20 for temperature, DHT11 for humidity and temperature, CCS811 for air quality (tVOC)

 # tree
 ```